 From: https://www.heraldseries.co.uk/news/18002684.heralding-past-corner-shops-abingdon/

-What then brought the young Ludlow family to Steventon is unknown, but Kelly’s Directory for 1920 lists Rant & Burgis as grocers and Alfred George Ludlow at an unspecified address in Steventon as grocer & tea dealer, draper, boot and shoe factor, and hardware dealer: another regular ‘universal provider’!
-The 1921 census shows Alfred and Ada living on the Causeway, which is also given as their place of work, with youngest son Eric and Ada’s mother Martha.
+The 1921 Census however shows Alfred and Ada living on the Causeway, which is also given as their place of work, with youngest son Eric and Ada’s mother Martha.
 Ernest West, Ada’s brother and Martha’s partner in the Cobham grocers, had died in the influenza epidemic that followed the war.
 Wilfred has stayed in Cobham with Allen and Edith West, and Alfred’s youngest sister Dorothy is living with them and helping in the shop.
+Denis Edwin (after his grandfather) Ludlow was born in Steventon in October 1922, and Betty Rhona in quarter 3 of 1924.
+Kelly’s Directory for 1924 lists both Rant & Tombs and Ludlow’s shops.

-The Ludlow’s grocery business was however short-lived as the family left the UK in April 1925 to emigrate to Australia on the P&O liner ‘Baradine’: Alfred gave his profession as Grocer, and his address as The Avenue, Steventon.
-Charles Giles seems to have taken over the premises used by Ludlows and is then listed in Kellys until at least 1939.
+The family left the UK in April 1925 to emigrate to Australia on the P&O liner ‘Baradine’: Alfred gave his profession as Grocer, and his address (once again) as The Avenue, Steventon (Martha, now 74, is listed separately):

 P&O liner 'Baradine' (built by Harland & Wolff in 1921).